Tottenham Hotspur Experience

 Long and thin

 Behind the cast iron skin a performance layer is mounted, ensuring weather and thermal performance.
 Due to the exceptional loadings, the connections to the main structure of the building needed close attention.
 The weight of the cast iron panels is translated by a steel brace that pierces the weather barrier and is sealed water- and airtight.
-By optimizing the design of this substructure, we were able to reduce the thickness of the 2.6-metre long cast iron panels by 50%.
+By optimising the design of this substructure, we were able to reduce the thickness of the 2.6-metre long cast iron panels by 50%.
 This saved tons of cast iron and emissions.
 By introducing an overlap in the design of the horizontal joint between the panels, we were able to cope with a tolerance of 15 mm.
 All the panels have a ribbed connection at the back that fits together perfectly, creating an optically seamless surface.
-We optimized the façade setting out as well to minimize the amount of different moulds.
+We optimised the façade setting out as well to minimise the amount of different moulds.

 Smooth path

 During production of the long thin cast iron panels, the flow of iron through the mould is very difficult to predict.
 The iron must reach all spots in the mould and must remain at a high temperature to prevent torsion of the metal.
 It was a challenge to get the panels straight.
-In a process of trial and error, we optimized the pattern of the cast iron to allow a smoother path for the iron through the mould.
+In a process of trial and error, we optimised the pattern of the cast iron to allow a smoother path for the iron through the mould.
 More tests were done, resulting in architecturally desirable and consistent panels, within tolerance, poured with the correct metal grade.

 Oxidized top layer

-The surface of the panels have had a special treatment, creating an uniformly oxidized top layer which has been transformed in a process to a sound surface with a lively character.
+The surface of the panels have had a special treatment, creating an uniformly oxidised top layer which has been transformed in a process to a sound surface with a lively character.
 In creating this top layer no extra coatings were needed.
 We managed to save on coatings that otherwise would have needed to be replaced over the years.
 In the future this façade can be treated in order for the base material to create its own skin.

 The ‘Glass Box’